AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

   //This gives us the element that initiated the event which may be different if this particular event was triggered by an interaction of a child element, this property would contain the child element. console.log(event.target)

   // This function prevents bubbling, means an event emitted/triggered on a child element will not trigger events on the parents.
-(A click event on a button won't trigger a click event on the div its inside in, which would normally occur) event.stopPropagation()
+(A click event on a button won't trigger a click event on the div it is inside in, which would normally occur) event.stopPropagation()

   // This function would prevent any elements default behavior.
 This is primarily useful when submitting a form as by default forms refresh on every submit.